Aniketk047/Agentic-arXiv-Research-Assistant/README.md

+# Agentic arXiv Research Assistant

+An LLM agent that autonomously searches and synthesizes academic literature from arXiv.
+Ask a research question in natural language; the agent decides which tools to call, retrieves papers, and produces a cited answer.

+Built with Python, the Anthropic API's tool-use interface, and Gradio.

+## Demo

+[screenshot or GIF here]

 ## Why an agent loop

 A single API call can't answer research questions well: you don't know which papers are relevant until you've searched, and you don't know whether a paper is worth citing until you've read its abstract.
 Retrieval has to be interleaved with reasoning.